andre-amato/vendodrives/README.md

 Navigate to the "Car Form" section.
 Fill in the details of the car, including title, price, zip code, and upload an image using Cloudinary.
 Submit the form to post the car listing.

+Managing Your Cars
+Navigate to the "My Cars" section.
+View a list of all cars you have posted.
+Use the edit option to modify car details.
+Use the delete option to remove a car listing.
+Note that this action is permanent and cannot be undone.

 **Viewing and Filtering Cars**
 View all posted cars on the main page.